top of page

 Could this be you?

-We are a claims management company with the relevant expertise.
-However, you do not need to use a third party to present a complaint to a firm.
-Following your complaint, if you are not happy with the firm's decision, you can refer your complaint to the Financial Ombudsman Service free of charge.
+We are a claims management company with relevant expertise.
+However, you don’t need to use a third party to make a complaint.
+If you’re unhappy with a firm’s response, you can refer your case to the Financial Ombudsman Service free of charge.
+The FCA will announce a redress scheme later this year.

 AdobeStock_557999700_Ext.jpg